reasv/mitsuba/readme.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    add                Add a board to the archiver, or replace its settings.
-(Requires restart of mitsuba to apply changes)
-    help               Prints this message or the help of the given subcommand(s) list               List all boards in the database and their current settings.
-Includes stopped ('removed') boards
+    add                Add a board to the archiver, or replace its settings. help               Prints this message or the help of the given subcommand(s) list               List all boards in the database and their current settings.
+Includes disabled ('removed') boards
-    remove             Stop archiver for a board.
-Does not delete any data, does not reset the board.
-Archiver will only stop after completing the current cycle. reset              Reset a board's state.
-Does not delete any data or images.
-Next time the archiver runs, it will fetch all currently active threads again from scratch.
-Images will not be redownloaded unless they are missing.
-Run this if you think the archiver missed some posts or images. start              Start the archiver, API, and webserver start-read-only    Start in read only mode.
+    remove             Stop and disable archiver for a particular board.
+Does not delete any data.
+Archiver will only stop after completing the current cycle. start              Start the archiver, API, and webserver start-read-only    Start in read only mode.
 Archivers will not run, only API and webserver
 ```
 You can use `mitsuba help COMMAND` in order to get more detailed information on each command and the possible options:
 ```
 $ mitsuba help add
 Add a board to the archiver, or replace its settings.
-(Requires restart of mitsuba to apply changes)

 USAGE:
     mitsuba.exe add [OPTIONS] <name>